Upstatement/ups-public-library/docs/learn/lessons/lesson-two.md

 ## Branches

 Repos contain numerous instances of the codebase.
-Each instance is called a **branch.** Branches are isolated from each other, and be incrementally or entirely different versions of files (though we don't ever want too much diversion.)
+Each instance is called a **branch.** Branches are isolated from each other, and can contain incrementally or entirely different versions of files (though we don't ever want too much diversion).
 The default branch that new ones are based off of is usually named `develop` or `master`, and should always be a working, stable version of the codebase.
 When a developer wants to make changes, they create a new branch based off of an existing one, give it a relevant name, and carry on there.

 ### Swithcing branches with `checkout`